hacs/documentation/source/docs/use/download_repository.md

 description: 'Steps on downloading a repository via HACS.'
 ---

 Each entry you see on the HACS dashboard refers to a public [GitHub](https://github.com) repository, created by someone from the community.
-This section shows you how to download such a repository by using HACS.
+This section shows you how to download such a repository to Home Assistant by using HACS.

 ## Prerequisites